accidentallogger/DailyGrid/readme.md

     | 08:00 to 09:00 | Math          | Physics      | ... |
     | 09:00 to 10:00 | Chemistry     | Math         | ... |

-## OCR Integration
+## TODO: OCR Integration

-This app uses OCR (Optical Character Recognition) to parse timetable images and convert them into structured periods.
+This app should use OCR (Optical Character Recognition) to parse timetable images and convert them into structured periods.
 To enable this feature, ensure that the `OCR_API_KEY` is set in your environment variables.

 - **API Key Setup**: Set up your OCR API key in the `.env` file or as an environment variable: